How To Split Pairs In Blackjack

 The previous splitting tips we recommend applying at a blackjack table involve the cards you receive.
 However, the dealer’s card can also influence your decision to split.
 Highlighted below are the dealer up-cards that should impact your decision on whether to split or not in blackjack:

-• The dealer shows a 2, 3, 4, 5, or 6: You should split your 2s and 3s in addition to any pairs of 6s, 7s, and 9s you might have.
+• The dealer shows a 2-6: You should split your 2s and 3s in addition to any pairs of 6s, 7s, and 9s you might have.
 The exception is if you hold a 4-4 pair, which would simply hit if the dealer has a two, three, or four.

 • The dealer shows a 7: Only split if you have a 2-2, 3-3, and 7-7; hit if you have a 4-4 and 6-6; stand if your card pair is 9s.
 If you’re wondering why you must stand when you have a 9-9, it’s because a total of 18 can hold well against the dealer’s 7.